[German: Die Vienna City Card – zahlt sie sich aus?]

 Here’s what I think…

-- The Vienna City Card is great for low-intensity travelers.
-So if you’re taking in a few sights, doing some shopping, enjoying a meal or two out.
+- The Vienna City Card is great if you’re taking in a few sights, doing some shopping, enjoying a meal or two out.

 That way you get value out of the discounts on offer.

-If you take away the cost of a normal network travel card, this is how much you’re paying for access to the discounts with your Vienna City Card:
+If you take away the cost of a normal digital network travel card, this is how much you’re paying for access to the discounts with your Vienna City Card at the time of writing:

 So it really shouldn’t be too hard to get good value out of the card, especially since the discounts apply for up to seven days.

-- If you’re doing a lot of sightseeing (going into paid attractions), then something like the Vienna Pass might be more suitable.
+- If you’re buying a lot of tickets for museums, tours, and other attractions, then something like the Vienna Pass might be more suitable.

 The Vienna Pass (see my review) costs significantly more, but gets you one-time free entry into, frankly, all the top attractions in the city.